-The Directors present their report with the financial statements of the Company for the year ended 31 December 2021.
+The Directors present their report with the consolidated financial statements of the Group for the year ended 31 December 2021.

-The Company's Ordinary Shares were originally admitted to listing on the London Stock Exchange, on the Official List pursuant to Chapters 14 of the Listing Rules, which sets out the requirements for Standard Listings, on 19 February 2015.
+The Group's Ordinary Shares were originally admitted to listing on the London Stock Exchange, on the Official List pursuant to Chapters 14 of the Listing Rules, which sets out the requirements for Standard Listings, on 19 February 2015.